-In this connected age, many wonder just what is the role of social media in education.
+-In this connected age, many wonder just what is the role of social media in education.
 Of course, the role of social media in education has different meanings depending on which side of the house you sit on.
-There are many used for social media in education and these can range from attracting new students to your college programs, building a relationship with your students through social media and even using social media prescience of an applicant as a measure of how well they may fit in at your particular institution.
-Depending on your demographic you may be asking what is the role of social media in education.
-Institutions of Higher Learning have one need while the K-12 market may be thinking the role is different for them.
-This is true while there may be some overlap, we are going to focus on the role of social media in higher education.
-There are many advantages of social media in education if you develop the proper strategy and execute your social media strategy effectively.
+There are many uses for social media in school, and these can range from attracting new students to your college programs.
+Or building a relationship with your students through social media and even using social media prescience of an applicant as a measure of how well they may fit in at your particular institution.
+Depending on your demographic, you may be asking what the role of social media in education is.
+Institutions of Higher Learning have one need, while the K-12 market may be thinking the purpose is different for them.
+This is true while there may be some overlap; we are going to focus on the role of social media in higher education.
+There are many advantages of social media in school if you develop the proper strategy and execute your social media strategy effectively.

 Role of Social Media in Education

 Then if you talk to someone in Academics, they may say the role of social media in education is to increase student engagement and have them connect with the institution.
-There have been numerous studies that have concluded that the more you connect with your student population the better your retention rate.
-Social Media can be a great way to engage your student population and ensure they are made aware of student-centered activities on campus.
-This helps students make a connection with the school and as a result raises the likely hood they will persist to graduation.
+There have been numerous studies that have concluded that the more you connect with your student population, the better your retention rate.
+Social Media can be an excellent way to engage your student population and ensure they are made aware of student-centered activities on campus.
+This helps students make a connection with the school, and as a result, raises the likely hood, they will persist to graduation.

 The truth is both these are valid points describing the role of social media in education.
-It is just part of a well thought out social media strategy and is something, not any one department can do in a silo.
-Creating a well thought out social media plan should involve all major areas of the college and should really be a result of a committee of representatives from across these areas.
+It is just part of a well thought out social media strategy and is something, not anyone department can do in a silo.
+Creating a well-thought-out social media plan should involve all the main areas of the college and should be a result of a committee of representatives from across these areas.
 Only by having the correct group of people around the table can you create a social media plan that works for your institution and brings about the desired results.

-There are many other reasons that college should embrace the role of social media in education.
-The main reason is because social media is here to stay.
-Whether you are using it in your educational institution or not, does not mean it’s not going to still be a part of the students lives.
+There are many other reasons that colleges should embrace the role of social media in education.
+The main reason is that social media is here to stay.
+Whether you are using it in your educational institution or not, does not mean it’s not going to be a part of the student’s lives still.
 This is evidenced by the many studies that show social media use is growing not only as an entertainment platform, but many people now use social media to stay informed on current news.

-Another area where the role of social media in education is becoming apparent is in the area of recruitment and admissions.
-There is quite a few college who now search student’s social media prescience as a method to get a better view of the student.
+Another area where the role of social media in education is becoming apparent is in the field of recruitment and admissions.
+There are quite a few colleges that now search student’s social media prescience as a method to get a better view of the student.
 There is some debate about the ethical repercussions of using social media posts as a deciding factor, but some are still doing it.
 We will leave that debate for another time.

-Social media also has the ability to transform education much how the flipped classroom model is making changes.
-The students are there and college can use their own private social media networks to better engage the students.
-Google Apps for Education as well as Microsoft Office 365 have elements of a social media platform built into the products they offer in their education plans.
+Social media also can transform education much into how the flipped classroom model is making changes.
+The students are there, and college can use their private social media networks to engage the students better.
+Google Apps for Education, as well as Microsoft Office 365, have elements of a social media platform built into the products they offer in their education plans.
 Office 365 even offers a full-fledged social network, named Yammer, that any educational institution can implement.
-Google will likely follow suit are some point and make a version of google plus available in the GAFE platform.
-Other educational products and learning management systems are also incorporating elements of social media in their products.
+Google will likely follow suit are some point and make a version of Google Plus available in the GAFE platform.
+Other educational products and learning management systems are also incorporating elements of social media into their products.

 Role of Social Media

 There are many other areas where social media plays a role.
-From marketing, to business interactions, to the overall effect social media has on society.
-Social media has definitely changed the landscape of how information is delivered and who has access to that information.
-The internet is the vehicle that has lead to this growth, but social media platforms has played a larger role is its a push technology.
-You don’t really need to know or be looking for any certain topic to be exposed to the information as a result of interaction with social media platforms.
+From marketing to business interactions, to the overall effect social media has on society.
+Social media has changed the landscape of how information is delivered and who has access to that information.
+The internet is the vehicle that has lead to this growth, but social media platforms have played a more significant role is it’s a push technology.
+You don’t need to know or be looking for any particular topic to be exposed to the information as a result of interaction with social media platforms.

 Role of Social Media in Society

-Many people wonder what is the role of social media in society.
-Social media has led to a more connected world and more people get their news now from social media outlets than they do form any other one source.
-According to a study by pew research in 2016, 62% of people reported seeing an initial news story on social media outlets.
-As we all know there are a lot of less than reputable news sites on the internet and many publish blatant lies.
-This means that social media has led to an increase of false information and conspiracy theories masking themselves as news stories.
-Facebook and other social media channels have attempted to curve this activity, but as long as there are share buttons on social media, this sort of thing will continue to have a negative effect on the role social media plays in society.
-This is one of the down sides of social media, but having people able to connect to others and share information is of utmost importance to society as a whole.
-People in third world countries, disaster areas, and war torn countries can share true information about what is going on there without the influence of the corporate media or governments.
-This creates an overall positive impact of social media on society, so while you can’t believe everything you see, some of the information is accurate and helps the flow of information overall.
+Many people wonder what the role of social media in society is.
+Social media has led to a more connected world, and more people get their news now from social media outlets than they do from any other source.
+According to a study by Pew Research in 2016, 62% of people reported seeing an initial news story on social media outlets.
+As we all know, there are a lot of less than reputable news sites on the internet, and many publish blatant lies.
+This means that social media has led to an increase in false information, and conspiracy theories masking themselves as news stories.
+Facebook and other social media channels have attempted to curve this activity, but as long as there are share buttons on social media, this sort of thing will continue to harm the role social media plays in society.
+This is one of the downsides of social media, but having people able to connect with others and share information is of utmost importance to the community as a whole.
+People in third world countries, disaster areas, and war-torn countries can share exact details on what is going on there without the influence of the corporate media or governments.
+This creates an overall positive impact of social media on society, so while you can’t believe everything you see, some of the information is accurate and helps the flow of data overall.